Forecasting implied volatility surface with generative diffusion models: Abstract

 \section{Abstract}

-We introduce a conditional Denoising Diffusion Probabilistic Model (DDPM) for generating arbitrage-free implied volatility (IV) surfaces, offering a more stable and accurate alternative to existing GAN-based approaches.
-To capture the path-dependent nature of volatility dynamics, our model is conditioned on a rich set of market variables, including exponential weighted moving averages (EWMAs) of historical surfaces, returns and squared returns of underlying asset, and scalar risk indicators like VIX.
-Empirical results demonstrate our model significantly outperforms leading GAN-based models in capturing the stylized facts of IV dynamics.
-A key challenge is that historical data often contains small arbitrage opportunities in the earlier dataset for training, which conflicts with the goal of generating arbitrage-free surfaces.
-We address this by incorporating a standard arbitrage penalty into the loss function, but apply it using a novel, parameter-free weighting scheme based on the signal-to-noise ratio (SNR) that dynamically adjusts the penalty's strength across the diffusion process.
-We also show a formal analysis of this trade-off and provide a proof of convergence showing that the penalty introduces a small, controllable bias that steers the model toward the manifold of arbitrage-free surfaces while ensuring the generated distribution remains close to the real-world data.
+We introduce a conditional Denoising Diffusion Probabilistic Model (DDPM) for generating one-day ahead arbitrage-free implied volatility surfaces.
+To capture the path-dependent nature of volatility dynamics, we condition our model on a set of market variables, including exponentially weighted moving averages (EWMAs) of historical vol-surfaces, returns and squared returns of the underlying asset, and scalar risk indicators associated with the underlying asset.
+A key challenge is that historical data often contains arbitrage opportunities in the earlier dataset for training, which conflicts with the goal of generating arbitrage-free surfaces.
+We address this by using a parameter-free weighting scheme based on the signal-to-noise ratio (SNR) to incorporate the arbitrage penalty into the loss function.
+The scheme dynamically adjusts the penalty strength across the diffusion process.
+Through numerical experiments using market data, we demonstrate the superior performance of our proposed model in volatility forecasting compared to existing approaches.